Photo of drugs

 • Need a greater amount of cannabis to get the same effects

-• Continue to use cannabis even though it is causing physical or social problems
+• Continue to use cannabis even though it is causing physical and or social problems

 Regular use of cannabis can affect your lungs and lead to conditions such as cough, wheeze, worsening of asthma, sore throat, bronchitis, and lung infections.
 Cannabis smoke contains many of the same chemicals as tobacco smoke, several of which are known to cause cancer.